TeresaSilverthorn/GHG_Albarine/README.md

 # GHG_Albarine
-Script associated with analysis and visualization of data from the publication "River network-scale drying impacts the spatio-temporal dynamics of greenhouse gas fluxes"
+R script associated with analysis and visualization of data from the publication "River network-scale drying impacts the spatio-temporal dynamics of greenhouse gas fluxes"